Sunday River Ski & Snowboard Club

 A. Be prohibited from voting on any matter at any following regular or special meeting until their dues are paid;

-B. Be dropped from the membership roll of the Corporation if dues are not paid before the next annual meeting following the due date for said dues.
+B. Be dropped from the membership roll of the Corporation if dues are not paid before the next annual meeting following the due date for said dues; and

 C. Pay a $10 surcharge to be reinstated after the January 1 deadline.

-Annual dues shall be determined by the Board of Directors each year prior to the annual meeting.
+The Board of Directors shall determine annual dues each year prior to the Annual Meeting.

 ARTICLE III